mjalahmed/cb-backend/API_DOCUMENTATION.md

 ### Token Format

-After successful OTP verification, you'll receive a JWT token that should be stored and sent with each authenticated request.
+After successful login, you'll receive a JWT token that should be stored and sent with each authenticated request.

+### Authentication Flow

+1. **Register** - Create account with username, password, and phone number
+2. **Verify Phone** - Verify phone number with OTP sent during registration
+3. **Login** - Authenticate with username and password to get JWT token

 ---